calebclayreagor/calebclayreagor.github.io/research-skills.md

 - To reconstruct large-scale networks, I inferred causal interactions between small clusters of genes

-- I then used graph theory to identify nodes (genes) that control temporal dynamics in the network
+- I then used graph theory to identify the nodes (genes) that control the network's temporal dynamics

 > <img src="images/grn-hubs-bubble-edited.svg" alt="Network hubs" width="600">